 Keep in mind your purpose of getting customer feedback and how that will play a part in your future product development plans, let’s jump into the examples!

 This should be one you have seen and even used before.
-Youtube randomly asks users what they think of the videos they’ve finished watching to gain a better understanding of the the videos’ quality, their algorithm and the user’s preference.
+YouTube randomly asks users what they think of the videos they’ve finished watching to gain a better understanding of the videos’ quality, their algorithm, and the user’s preference.

 This is a very easy yet personal way to ask for customer feedback.
 It doesn’t require much action nor time for customers to share their feedback.
 And it’s also a very scalable way to collect feedback for your product.